Skip to content

 • Reverting a stage.
 Any recorded stage transition (forward or backward) increments Y and resets Z to 0.

 • Simultaneous edits across many packages.
-Combine into one release → at most one increment; apply X > Y > Z priority and resets.
+Combine into one ontology update → at most one increment; apply X > Y > Z priority and resets.

 • Semantic change at any stage (including pub).
 Reset stage to int (<current> → int) and issue Y++ (Z → 0).
-If missed earlier, correct the stage and bump Y in the release that fixes the record.
+If missed earlier, correct the stage and bump Y in the ontology update that fixes the record.

 • Definition of semantic change.
 A change is semantic iff it alters at least one of: (i) logical consequences; (ii) admissible instance space; or (iii) intentional content (identity) via IRI/definition changes.
 All other changes are non-semantic.